SmartMemeCoin/SMARTMEME-source/doc/README.md

 ### OS X

-Drag Neoxa-Qt to your applications folder, and then run Neoxa-Qt.
+Drag Smartmeme-Qt to your applications folder, and then run Smartmeme-Qt.

 Building
 ---------------------
-The following are developer notes on how to build Neoxa Core on your native platform.
+The following are developer notes on how to build Smartmeme Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)